puneetjindal/advancedtf/README.md

 ```
 sudo docker run -it -p 8888:8888 -p 6006:6006 -v test_vol:/notebooks tensorflow/tensorflow:latest-py3
 ```

-Explanation on the command
+**Explanation on the command**
-1. Docker command is pulling image tagged as "tensorflow:latest-py3" on tensorflow repository on dockerhub
+* 1. Docker command is pulling image tagged as "tensorflow:latest-py3" on tensorflow repository on dockerhub
-2. The argument with -v says thats test_vol on the host machine should be mounted to the /notebooks directory inside the container
+* 2. The argument with -v says thats test_vol on the host machine should be mounted to the /notebooks directory inside the container
-3.
-Refer https://docs.docker.com/engine/reference/run/ for more details
+* 3. Refer https://docs.docker.com/engine/reference/run/ for more details

 ## Step 4
-Try your first TensorFlow program
+**Try your first TensorFlow program**
 $ python3

 >>> import tensorflow as tf